mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-params.md

 ![]({{ "/static/images/guides/revit-params-sharedwindow.png" | prepend: site.baseurl }})

-The value of this parameter can later be read by passing the parameter name to the {% include ltr/comp.html uuid='d86050f2' %} component.
-You can inspect the parameter value using the {% include ltr/comp.html uuid='3bde5890' %} component.
+The value of this parameter can later be read or set by passing the parameter name to the {% include ltr/comp.html uuid='f568d3e7' %} component.
+You can inspect the parameter value using the {% include ltr/comp.html uuid='fad33c4b' %} component, and passing the parameter into {% include ltr/comp.html uuid='3bde5890' %} component:

 ![]({{ "/static/images/guides/revit-params-valueinfo.png" | prepend: site.baseurl }})